Swollen Hands: 9 Possible Causes (& How to Treat)

 Kidney failure occurs when the kidneys lose their ability to properly filter the blood.
 This can lead to symptoms such as fatigue, swelling in the hands, legs, and feet, itchy skin, and foamy urine.

-What to do: Treatment should be managed by a nephrologist and may include adjusting or stopping certain medications, IV fluids when appropriate, or the use of diuretics, blood pressure medications, and glucose-lowering drugs as prescribed by a doctor.
+How to treat: Treatment should be managed by a nephrologist and may include adjusting or stopping certain medications, IV fluids when appropriate, or the use of diuretics, blood pressure medications, and glucose-lowering drugs as prescribed by a doctor.

 In severe cases, dialysis or a kidney transplant may be needed to remove excess toxins, minerals, and fluids from the blood.